ricardoues/CarND-LaneLines-P1/writeup.md

 ### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

+My pipeline consisted of the following steps:

+* Identify white and yellow colors
+*

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I ....